GiovZa/wholeRobot/gen2bot/src/README.md

 This src folder has all the C++ scripting code.

-To learn how the code works, start with falcon_tests.cpp, then listenerMotor.cpp, listenerMotorAuto.cpp, and finally miningOperationsAuger.cpp and augerOperationsClass.cpp simultaneously with processManagerClass.cpp
+To learn how the code works, start with falcon_tests.cpp, then motorTest.cpp, manualDrive.cpp, autoDrive.cpp
+and finally miningOperationsTrencherPOL.cpp.cpp and trencherOperationsClass.cpp simultaneously with processManagerClass.cpp

+IGNORE ALL OTHER .cpp FILES FOR NOW!!!!!
+THEY ARE HALF-BAKED GARBAGE THAT WILL PROBABLY BE DELETED

 Currently has: